bixcop18/module1_exercises/individual_exercises.md

 2. Create a separate metadata file that provides a summary description of each of the trait columns.

-# Unix Command line exercise continuation...
+# Unix command line exercise continuation...
 These exercises are designed to further test you unix skill.
 To satrt with, you will need to download the data from `https://github.com/bixcop18/module1_exercises` into a directory you have made for this exercise

 **Question 2** : The data directory you downloaded contains a sub-directory called `aquaporin` with protein fasta files (.fasta) of aquaporins of in maize, rice and sorghum.
 Aquaporin genes are involved in water transport in different plant organs and are useful target for improving water homeostasis in crops.
 The directory also contains BLAST database (.p\*) and index (.fai) files for these fasta files.
 Using these data, write uniq statement to perform the following tasks: